Acupressure Points for Eye Improvement

 - Take a pen, hold it at arm’s length, and focus your eyes on it.
 Slowly bring the pen closer to about 6 inches from the nose.
 Slowly start moving the pen back, keeping the eyes centered on the pen.
 You can do these ten times to help your eyes focus.

-- With your thumb knuckle, massage the temples in small circles for up to 20 minutes in one direction and then in the other.
-Do the same procedure on the mid-point of your eyebrow and below the eye on both sides of the nose.
+- Using your thumb knuckle, massage the temples in small circles for up to 20 minutes in one direction, followed by the other.
+Do the same procedure on the midpoint of your eyebrow and below the eye on both sides of the nose.

 Everything we do throughout the day involves using our eyes.
 The problem is that our daily habits are hurting our eyesight.
 How many times have you sat with your eyes glued to the screen—up to 20 minutes at a time?
-The best is to learn healthy daily habits to prevent this from happening.
+The best thing to do is learn healthy daily habits to prevent this.

 - Ensure your PC screen is at least 18 inches away from your face and below eye level.
-The same applies to watch
+The same applies to watching.

-- Ensure that the room is well-lit when reading a book, as dim light causes strain on the eyes.
+- Ensure the room is well-lit when reading a book, as dim light can cause eye strain.

-- If you do wear prescription glasses, make sure to keep them updated according to your medical providers.
+- If you wear prescription glasses, make sure to keep them updated according to your medical provider’s recommendations.

-- Get enough rest, as your eyes need it just as much as the body.
+- Get enough rest, as your eyes need it just as much as your body.

-- During warm weather, cool your feet with the air conditioner and not your eyes, as it dries it out and becomes discomforting.
+- During warm weather, cool your feet with the air conditioner, not your eyes, as it can dry them out and become uncomfortable.

-- Be active and walk for 40 minutes at least four times a week as it reduces the primary cause of glaucoma, and take regular breaks when working.
+- Be active and walk for at least 40 minutes, four times a week, as it reduces the primary cause of glaucoma.
+Also, take regular breaks when working.

-You can use the following home remedies for eyesight improvement by changing your diet.
+You can improve your eyesight by incorporating the following home remedies into your diet.
 Not only will the food help with your vision, but your body will thank you at the same time.

-Fish – from tuna, salmon, trout, and mackerel offers you omega-3 fatty acids to help lower the risk of eye problems.
-Different studies have shown that consuming fish oil helps reverse dry eyes.
+Fish, such as tuna, salmon, trout, and mackerel, provide omega-3 fatty acids that help lower the risk of eye problems.
+Several studies have demonstrated that consuming fish can alleviate dry eyes.

-Citrus Fruits – lemons, oranges, and grapefruit are rich in vitamin C and an antioxidant that helps fight age-related eyesight problems.
+Citrus Fruits, such as lemons, oranges, and grapefruit, are rich in vitamin C, an antioxidant that helps fight age-related eyesight problems.

-Vegetables – especially leafy greens, are high in lutein and zeaxanthin, offering a good source of vitamin C that helps improve vision.
-Some other standout veg are spinach, kale, collard, carrots (rich in vitamin A & beta-carotene), and sweet potatoes.
+Vegetables, especially leafy greens, are rich in lutein and zeaxanthin and provide a good source of vitamin C, which helps improve vision.
+Some other standout vegetables are spinach, kale, collards, carrots (rich in vitamin A and beta-carotene), and sweet potatoes.

-Legumes and nuts are rich in omega-3 fatty acids and contain vitamin E, protecting the eyes.
-Almonds also help to improve your memory power, and you can make a paste of it and drink it with a glass of milk.
+Legumes and nuts are rich in omega-3 fatty acids and contain vitamin E, which protects the eyes.
+Almonds also help to improve your memory power, and you can make a paste of them and drink it with a glass of milk.
 You can also eat Brazil nuts, walnuts, peanuts, cashews, and lentils.

-Seeds – like legumes, nuts, and seeds are also filled with omega-3s and are rich in vitamin E. You can eat chia, flax, and hemp seeds in different foodstuffs to help improve your eyesight.
+Seeds – like legumes, nuts, and seeds are also filled with omega-3s and are rich in vitamin E. You can incorporate chia, flax, and hemp seeds into various foodstuffs to help improve your eyesight.

-Spice–fennel is filled with antioxidants and nutrients that help slow down the process of cataracts for healthier eyes.
-You can take a cup of almonds, sugar, and fennel and grind it to a powder.
+Spice–Fennel is rich in antioxidants and nutrients that help slow down the progression of cataracts for healthier eyes.
+You can grind a cup of almonds, sugar, and fennel to a powder.
 Take one tablespoon of the powder with a glass of milk before bed.

-Other Foodstuff – you will love this one if you do eat meat.
-Beef is rich in zinc and great for long-term health to delay age-related sight.
-Eggs are another food source that can help with eyesight prevention and contain vitamins C & E and zinc.
-Even water is crucial as it prevents hydration and reduces dry eyes.
+Other Foodstuff—You will love this one if you eat meat.
+Beef is rich in zinc and beneficial for long-term health, potentially delaying age-related vision loss.
+Eggs are another food source that can help prevent eye problems and contain vitamins C, E, and zinc.
+Even water is crucial as it prevents dehydration and reduces dry eyes.

 Home Remedies for Sore Eyes

 You can get sore eyes if you work for hours in front of your screen, walk in the wind, or stand in the heat.
-Alternatively, you can get an infection known as conjunctivitis, which affects all ages.
-To help relieve eye pain, here are some natural remedies you can use at home to ease the pain.
+Alternatively, you can get an infection known as conjunctivitis, which affects people of all ages.
+To help alleviate eye pain, consider the following natural remedies you can use at home.

-- Aloe Vera Gel – you can use the ointment for many ailments and sore eyes.
+- Aloe Vera Gel – you can use this ointment for various ailments and to relieve sore eyes.
 Keep some fresh aloe juice in the fridge, soak a clean cloth, and wipe your eyes.

-- Rose Water – dips cotton balls in the rose water and places it over the eyes.
-The water is adequate to reduce inflammation and remove discomfort at the same time.
+- Rose Water: Dip cotton balls in rose water and place them over the eyes.
+The water is sufficient to reduce inflammation and alleviate discomfort simultaneously.

-- Coriander – makes a decoction of coriander with water and uses it as an eyewash.
-The mixture helps remove burning sensations in the eyes and removes pain.
+- Coriander—Make a decoction of coriander with water and use it as an eyewash.
+The mixture helps alleviate burning sensations and eye pain.

 - Milk – here, you can wash your eyes with warm water or milk several times throughout the day to relieve eye irritation

-- Potatoes Juice – Use raw potato juice mixed with a tsp of oil over the sore eye.
+- Potato Juice – Use raw potato juice mixed with a tsp of oil over the sore eye.

 A healthy diet of fruit, veg, and lean proteins can help improve your eyesight.
-Moreover, by doing some eye exercises and learning healthy habits, you can prevent your vision from deteriorating as you get older.
+Moreover, by engaging in eye exercises and adopting healthy habits, you can help prevent your vision from deteriorating as you age.
 Wear your sunglasses and take regular breaks when working.
-Have your eyes tested regularly, and if the problem persists, visit your optometrist today, as it may be more than what you think.
+Have your eyes tested regularly, and if the problem persists, visit your optometrist today, as it may be more than you think.
 Never take risks with your eyes; it is an essential body part.

 Thanks when touching those points they where sore.
 I have cataracts, can they be removed without surgery through acupuncture.